Honoring Our Soldiers

 Instead of criticizing his children for failure, he did just the opposite.
 Consequently, Sara grew up more than willing to take risks, try out new ideas and products, fall on her face more than a few times, and still get up everyday with the attitude that she was doing the right thing – because she was failing!
 Think of how different your life would be if you had been raised to embrace and celebrate your failures?
 The whole notion of success and failure would be turned on it’s head.

 This came as a revelation to me a few years back when I realized that I made many decisions from fear rather than from desire.
 I wanted to write a book of poetry when I was in my 20’s but I was too afraid of criticism.
 I wanted to go back to school and get an advanced degree.
 But I was too afraid that the work load would prevent me from attending to my business and that I wouldn’t make enough money.
 I wanted to learn how to play piano again.
 But I was afraid I wasn’t committed enough to practice and that it would be a waste of my time.
-I wanted to travel to Africa but I was too afraid that I might get sick and not be able to find good healthcare.
 The list goes on and on.
 In each case, the more I heeded my fear and inner negative voices, the more empowered they became.
 Eventually, they became powerful enough to talk me out of doing what I wanted to do and feel justified in not doing them.

 One day, I got angry enough to change.
 I wasn’t going to continue to listen to my self-doubt.
 I was going to start making decisions based on what I wanted to do.
 I felt like Scarlett O’Hara in Gone With the Wind, when, after many years of war and destitution, she reached into the earth, grabbed a clump of dirt and raised it to the sky exclaiming, “As God is my witness, I’ll never go hungry again!”
 Well, as my God was my witness, I wasn’t going to let fear lead my life!